How Do I Become a Peace Officer?

 - A reading and writing ability test

 Local law enforcement departments may set higher standards than the statewide minimum standards.
-Where there are no statewide minimum standards, the local hiring authority may set a standard, e.g. vision and hearing standards.
+Where there are no statewide minimum standards, the local hiring authority may set a standard (e.g. vision and hearing standards) and/or additional selection requirements, such as a physical ability test.
 This is why some standards vary from department to department.

 For all city police officers, county sheriff deputies, and most other peace officer categories, the Regular Basic Course is the minimum entry-level training requirement.
 Exceptions to this would be peace officers employed by certain specialized law enforcement agencies, coroner peace officers, Reserve Level II or Level III officers, and limited function officers.
 To determine the minimum training requirement for the categories listed as exceptions, please contact the hiring agency or view the online Commission Regulations.
 Regulation 1005 specifies the minimum training standard for full-time peace officers and Regulation 1007 specifies the minimum training standard for each level of Reserve peace officer.